acc-wp/acc_user_importer/README.md

 - Test mode (do not actually update the local Wordpress database).
 If you enable this option, the plugin will run and will display the received data, but will not update the local Wordpress database.
-- What role to assign new members
-- Should plugin modify the role when a member becomes expired?
-This option allows to change the permissions given to a user that is no longer member.
+- When creating a new user, how to change role?
+You have the choice to take no action, set role to a value or add a role to the member.
+- Role value?
+Value related to the previous choice.
+- When expiring a user, how to change role?
+You have the choice to take no action, set role to a value or remove a role from the member.
+- Role value?
+Value related to the previous choice.
 - Admin to notify: Enter an email or a list of emails (comma separated) to be notified whenever the plugin adds or expires members.
 Normally an admin email account.
 Leave blank for no notifications.